birddevelper/salmos-report-spring-boot-starter/README.md

 ### Getting started

-Current Version of the this plugin is 1.2.0
+Current Version of the  plugin is 1.2.0

 Gradle :
 ```shell